crossaw/Knit-Win7-Encoding-Report/Readme.md

 ## Delivery

-This report is posted in a github repo.
+This report is posted in a [github repo](https://github.com/crossaw/Knit-Win7-Encoding-Report) at https://github.com/crossaw/Knit-Win7-Encoding-Report.
 The Readme file is the main report and is intended to be a complete presentation of the information.
 All the files that I used in the creation of this report are contained in the repo except for some on-line reference materials which are linked.
+The report is also hosted on [github pages](https://crossaw.github.io/Knit-Win7-Encoding-Report/) at https://crossaw.github.io/Knit-Win7-Encoding-Report/.

 ## Conventions